Policy ID Number: N\A

 III.
 Approval Authority

 The final governing committee which is responsible for approving the policy is the Undergraduate Curriculum Committee.
 The Clinical Sciences Planning and Evaluation Committee will periodically review the policy for updates.
-Endorsement of the policy will be sought from the Health Informatics Management Committee as well as Legal and Institutional Compliance representatives.

 IV.
 Purpose of This Policy